White City, Saskatchewan

-White City is a town in the southeast Saskatchewan.
+White City is a town in southeast Saskatchewan.
 Situated at the intersection of Highway 48 and the Trans-Canada Highway, the town is part of the White Butte region and neighbours Balgonie, Pilot Butte, and the province's capital city, Regina.
 White City is primarily populated by people who commute to work in Regina.
-It’s motto is "Your Way of Life".
+Its motto is "Your Way of Life".

 History

 White City began on 80 acre owned by Pilot Butte resident Johnston Lipsett.
 The community organized as a hamlet on April 26, 1959.
 It incorporated as a village on March 1, 1967 and then as a town on November 1, 2000.
 The community was named after White City, London, England when John Kadannek, a local store owner, persuaded Lipsett to name it for the home of his favourite aunt.